robric/wiki-contrail-controller/Simple-Gateway.md

 Once this above configuration is present, while executing fab setup_all, this will provision VGW.

-## Static Gateway using contrail-vrouter-agent.conf file
+## Option 2.
+Static Gateway using contrail-vrouter-agent.conf file

 One or more Gateway Interfaces can be configured in contrail-vrouter-agent.conf file.
 Each Gateway Interface can take following parameters,